hcheng826/p2p-filecoin/README.md

 2. ipfs: https://ipfs.io/
 3. python3 socket packge

-make sure you add exacutive files "go" and "ipfs" to $PATH variable so you can execute them using command line
+make sure you add executive files "go" and "ipfs" to $PATH variable so you can execute them using command line

 ### Step 1: Setup a private network of IPFS
 refer to: https://medium.com/@chunyu.hsiao93/ipfs-private-network-%E7%A7%81%E6%9C%89%E7%B6%B2%E8%B7%AF-8d8748cba7b2